mkcp/raft-consensus/README.md

 Once a node has received a majority of votes from the cluster, it transitions from candidate to leader.
 The leader then periodically broadcasts AppendEntries messages to all nodes in the cluster.

-## Raft Consensus Algorithm

-[Raft](http://raftconsensus.github.io/) is a consensus algorithm that is designed to be easy to understand.
-It's equivalent to Paxos in fault-tolerance and performance.
-The difference is that it's decomposed into relatively independent subproblems, and it cleanly addresses all major pieces needed for practical systems.

 ## Implementation status
 - [ ] Leader Election